jsthomas/jsthomas.github.io/content/ocaml-shell.md

   Stream.iter process stream
 ```

-and quickly understand all of the different commands the shell can process.
+and quickly understand all of the different commands `osh` can
+process.

 Although it took me some time to get up and running with Angstrom, I
-find that I strongly prefer working with parser combinators to writing
+strongly prefer working with parser combinators to writing an
-an imperative parser (as I've had to do in Python and Java).
+imperative parser (as I've had to do in Python and Java).
 Angstrom
 makes it easy to build up small parsers and test them in isolation
-before composing them into the larger parser you need.
-If I planned to
+before composing them into the larger parser you really need.
+If I
-develop a more robust shell, I would probably break `Parser` out into
+planned to develop a more robust shell, I would probably break
-its own module, with separate unit tests.
+`Parser` out into its own module, with separate unit tests.

 ## Feedback